monsoonmaelstrom/book2/book2.md

 “Are you still mad at him?”
 I ask.

 “Mad might be overstating it, but yeah.
-I’m somewhat vexed that he didn’t mention anything at all.”
+I’m somewhat irritated that he didn’t mention anything at all.”

 “You know how Davy is,” I shrug.
 “He tells you what you need to know, when you need to know it.”